-Aims To provide information, support and advice for people with experience of cutaneous and uterine leiomyomatosis(MCUL) and renal cell carcinoma.
+To provide information, support and advice for people with experience of cutaneous and uterine leiomyomatosis(MCUL) and renal cell cancer.
 HLRCC, also known as Reed’s Syndrome, is a condition associated with the Fumarate Hydratase gene.
-Awards Available: None

 Herpes Viruses Association

-Aims A registered charity, the Herpes Viruses Association provides information to members of the public, press and professionals on facial and genital herpes simplex and on shingles; publishes leaflets, a quarterly journal, arranges workshops, self-help meetings, provides 24 hour helpline service and one-to-one counselling.
+A registered charity, the Herpes Viruses Association provides information to members of the public, press and professionals on facial and genital herpes simplex and on shingles; publishes leaflets, a quarterly journal, arranges workshops, self-help meetings, provides 24 hour helpline service and one-to-one counselling.
 Send SAE for information about the services provided.
-Awards Available None

 HITS Worldwide Family Support Network

 HITS Worldwide Family Support Network (formerly HITS (UK) is a family support network which was specifically set up in 2001 by families to support other families with Hypomelanosis of Ito because no other support group existed anywhere else in the world.
 Support prior to this was via letter and telephone and has been available to families since 1985.
 We are now supporting families in 30 countries.
 We are a not-for-profit voluntary group.